google-parfait/tensorflow-federated/docs/api_docs/python/tff/utils/identity.md

 #### Args:

-*   <b>`source`</b>: A nested structure composed of tensors or variables embedded in containers that are compatible with `tf.contrib.framework.nest`, or instances of `anonymous_tuple.AnonymousTuple`.
+*   <b>`source`</b>: A nested structure composed of tensors or variables embedded in containers that are compatible with `tf.nest`, or instances of `anonymous_tuple.AnonymousTuple`.
 Elements that represent variables have their content extracted prior to identity mapping by first invoking `tf.Variable.read_value`.

 #### Returns: